 Any other events deemed necessary by the Clubs Administrator.

-The Clubs Administrator shall notify the CAC within two (2) business days of reaching a decision on the deliverance of any club’s sanctions;
+The Clubs Administrator shall notify the CAC within two (2) business days of reaching a decision on the deliverance of any Club’s sanctions;

 Only those punitive sanctions falling under 5.3.2 may be appealed to the CAB;

-Any clubs intending to appeal shall notify the Clubs Administrator of their intent to appeal within one (1) week of being sanctioned;
+Any Clubs intending to appeal shall notify the Clubs Administrator of their intent to appeal within one (1) week of being sanctioned;

 Appeals will be held at the soonest possible CAB meeting.